rikosintie/Discovery/usage.md

 ## Password

 This is always an area of concern.
-The script supports two method:
+The script supports two methods:

 - Create an environment variable "cyberARK" and save the password to the variable.
 - Include the password in the inventory file.